babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

 <h1 align="center">🌐 Opinionated Sapper project base</h1>

 ## ❓ What is this?
-The site built from this repo can be found [here](https://fir-sapper-tailwindcss.web.app/).
+The site that builds from this repository can be found [here](https://fir-sapper-tailwindcss.web.app/).

-This is an extremely opinionated Sapper project base intended for my own use; that means it contains configuration to my preference and scripts fit for my (Windows) machine.
-That being said, there is a bit of work put into it to make it generalized and adaptable to your own setup, given that you want to use *most* of these things.
+This is an extremely opinionated Sapper project base intended for my own use.
+That being said, there is quite a bit of work put into it to make it generalized and adaptable to your own setup, given that you want to use *most* of these things.
 The lower something is on this list, the easier it is to reconfigure or remove:
 * [Sapper](https://sapper.svelte.dev/)
   * [Svelte 3](https://svelte.dev/)
 * [Firebase](https://firebase.google.com/)